Himanshu-kumar-gupta/Himanshu-kumar-gupta/README.md

 ## About Me

 - Final year Student at **University of Petroleum and Energy Studies** pursuing my degree of **B.Tech(Hons.) in Computer Science** with specializtion in DevOps.
+- Project Intern at Oracle.
-- DevOps Intern at Xebia.
+- Ex-DevOps Intern at Xebia.
-- Android Developer intern at Vasukam.
+- Ex-Android Developer intern at Vasukam.
-- Currently learning💡 Android Development with Kotlin.
+- Currently learning💡 Android Development with Kotlin and DevOps tools.
 - Skilled in Java(🌟🌟🌟🌟🌟), Kotlin(🌟🌟🌟🌟🌟), Python(🌟🌟🌟) & C/C++(🌟🌟) programming Languages.
 - A nature🌿 lover : Planted🌱 10+ Trees as a Volunteer for <a href = "https://greenbhumi.com/">GreenBhumi</a>.